Jim Ross once wrote, “One of the best things to happen in WCW was Eric Bischoff firing Steve Austin.”

 Austin didn’t really have much choice, so he ran with it.

-The Hollywood Blonds would find success in the ring and produced some very entertaining segments which started getting over with the fans.
+The Hollywood Blonds would find success in the ring and produced some entertaining segments, which started getting over with the fans.
 This got Austin and Pillman legit heat with the office because it was turning them babyface.
 Right as Pillman and Austin started to become really hot, the office shut them down and buried them as a team.
 Those in power in WCW didn’t want them to become popular, which was ridiculous because the fans wanted to see them, and there was a great opportunity there for the company to make some money.
 At this time, the fans were changing, and what they liked was changing.
 The office just didn’t see that.
 But that’s pro wrestling office politics for you.

 The two would split as a team, and Austin would go on as a single’s competitor with the company.
 He would win the WCW United States Heavyweight Championship twice during this time, but a knee injury would keep him out of action for some time.

 A few weeks after returning to action in 1995, Austin sustained another injury while wrestling on a Japanese tour, this time to his right tricep.
 This would spell the end of Austin’s time with the company, and he was soon later fired by WCW Vice President Eric Bischoff.
 Bischoff and WCW did not see Steve Austin as a marketable wrestler.
 Additionally, Bischoff thought Austin was hard to work with.